zeje/ant-design-blazor-1/README.md

 ## ✨ Features

 - 🌈 Enterprise-class UI designed for web applications.
-- 📦 Out-of-the-box, high-quality Razor components that can be shared in a **all** hosting models.
+- 📦 Out-of-the-box, high-quality Blazor components that can be shared in **all** hosting models.
 - 🛡 Written in C# with predictable static types, JavaScript is kept to a bare minimum.
 - ⚙️ Whole package of design resources and development tools.
 - 🌍 Icons and styles are synchronized with the core libraries of Ant Design.
-- 🎨 Powerful theme customization in every detail.
+- 🎨 Powerful theme customization.

 ## Environment Support